andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 I have been on a few trips with Jill.
 Jill is a fabulous trip companion.
 Jill makes spreadsheets of trip plans and activities.
 We love Jill.

-I told Big Tom about Jill's predilection for planning over supper on the rooftop my first night in Norway,
+On my first night in Norway I told Big Tom about Jill's predilection for planning over supper on the rooftop,

-"I'm meeting Shannon, Jill, and Michael at the airport on Saturday then flyin out to Bergen.
-We're going to stay in Bergen that night then rent a car the next day to drive out to the fjords - I think we're staying a couple nights in a place called Fl&aring;m?"
+"I'm meeting Shannon, Jill, and Michael at the airport on Saturday then flying directly to Bergen.
+We're going to stay that night in Bergen then rent a car to drive out to the fjords - I think we're staying a couple nights in a place called Fl&aring;m?"

 "Oh yes, I know Fl&aring;m - it's wonderful, you're going to love it there."

-"Fantastic, I didn't plan any of this so I'm just along for the ride."
+"Amazing!
+I didn't plan any of this so I'm just along for the ride."

-"Well if you have time while you're in Bergen I would recommend the funicular train that takes you to the top of the mountain in the middle of the city."
+"If you have time in Bergen you should take the railway, how do you say it in English?
+It goes up the mountain with the cable"

+"Funicular?"

+"Yes!
+The funicular!
+You should take the funicular, you get great views of the city up on the mountain."

 "Oh!
 I'll add that to the spreadsheet!"